Skip to main content

 • AAP: Required Out of Department Humanities Elective: Cultural Analysis (CA) & Social Behavior Analysis (SBA)

-• CALS: Diversity (D), Cultural Analysis (CA), & Social Behavior Analysis (SBA) distribution requirements.
+• Pre-2025 CALS requirements (students who started at Cornell before fall 2025): Diversity (D), Cultural Analysis (CA), & Social Behavior Analysis (SBA) distribution requirements.

 • CHE: Cultural Analysis (CA) and Social Behavior Analysis (SBA) distribution requirements.